Sebas572/MixProxy/README.md

      ```

 2. **Configure certificates**:
-   * If you are in development mode, this will be configured automatically and you can skip this step.
+   * If you are in development mode, you must run ./mixproxy and select `Create SSL certificates (developer)`.
    * If you have certificates, you must place them in the certs folder.
-The following two files are expected: wildcard.crt and wildcard.key
+The following two files are expected: localhost.pem and localhost-key.pem

 3. **Start the services**:
    After installation, run the following command to start the proxy and the admin panel: